Pre workout supplements are often hyped the same way as action movies.

 We move from a substance lacking in scientific research to one with more than most.

 Caffeine has been shown to boost a variety of training aspects including focus, energy levels, alertness and calorie burn.
 (1, 2, 3, 4)

-150mg per serving is on the low side in comparison with most pre-workouts, but there is a reason for that (TeaCrine).
+150mg per serving is on the low side in comparison with most pre workout supplements, but there is a reason for that (TeaCrine).

-The main drawback here is that the performance of caffeine depends largely on the individual's tolerance levels, meaning somebody who gulps down 10 cups of coffee per day would never experience the same benefits as a person who is generally lower in caffeine.
+The main drawback here is that the performance of caffeine depends largely on the individual’s tolerance levels, meaning somebody who gulps down 10 cups of coffee per day would never experience the same benefits as a person who doesn’t drink coffee at all.
 (5)

 Enter the next ingredient…

 - 150mg TeaCrine